renpy/renpy/sphinx/source/screen_actions.rst

 * The :abbr:`Cycle- (CycleVariable, CycleScreenVariable, CycleLocalVariable, CycleField, CycleDict)` actions cycle through the provided `values`, which must be a non-empty sequence (a list, tuple or range).
 If the target's value is not in the sequence at the time the action runs, it is set to the first value in the sequence.
+The `loop` parameter (defaulting to True) determines what happens when the `values` run out : if True it's started from the beginning, if False it raises an exception.
+The `reverse` parameter (defaulting to False) reverses the passed `values` sequence.
 * The :abbr:`Increment- (IncrementVariable, IncrementScreenVariable, IncrementLocalVariable, IncrementField, IncrementDict)` actions add `amount` to their target, which defaults to 1 but may be of any type compatible with the target. ``target = target + amount``